-Atherton, a stately rural town of about 6200 people, is 50 km south-west of Cairns.
+Atherton, a stately rural town, is 50 km south-west of Cairns.
 Its elevation is generally 800 metres and it is situated on the western side of the Atherton Tableland.
 Atherton was the administrative centre for the former Atherton Shire and continues that role for the Tablelands Regional Council.

 The overlander and grazier, John Atherton settled near Mareeba (30 km north of Atherton) in 1876, near the junction of the Barron River and Emerald Creek.
 Recognised as the European pioneer of the district, his name was given to both the town and the surrounding Tableland.